ESTATE PLANNING //

 - Providing for Minor Children – It is important that your estate plan address the upbringing of your children.
 If your children are young, you may want to consider implementing a plan that will allow your surviving spouse to devote more attention to your children without the burden of work obligations.
 You should also develop a plan that will come into effect if both you and your spouse die simultaneously or within a short duration of time, as well as whether your beneficiaries receive your assets directly or have assets placed in trust.

 - Planning for Death Taxes – Whether there will be any federal estate tax to pay depends on the size of your estate and how your estate plan works.
 There are many well-established strategies that can be implemented to reduce or eliminate death taxes, but you must start the planning process early in order to implement many of these plans.
-In 2013, Congress set a “permanent” federal estate tax exemption for all estates worth less than $5.25 million (adjusted for inflation).
-Anything above that amount is taxed at 40%.
+In 2023, the federal estate tax applies to estates worth more than $12.92 million (adjusted annually for inflation).
+For a married couple, each spouse has that exemption.
+Anything above that exempt amount is taxed at 40%.
+In 2013, Ohio got rid of its state estate tax.

 - Charitable Bequests & Planned Giving – Do you want to give to a charitable organization or cause?
 Your estate plan can provide for such organizations in a variety of ways, either during your lifetime or at your death.
 Depending on how your planned giving is set up, it may also let you receive a stream of income for life, earn higher investment yield, or reduce your capital gains and estate taxes.